MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/userdatafolder.md

 User data folders are created automatically by WebView2.
 WebView2 developers control the lifetime of the user data folder.
 If your application re-uses user data from application sessions, consider saving the user data folders, otherwise you may delete them.
 Consider the following scenarios when deciding how to manage your user data folders:

-*   If the application is repeatedly used by the same user and the web content of the application relies on the user's data, it is best if the user data folder persists.
+*   If the same user uses your application repeatedly, and the web content of the application relies on the user’s data, save the user data folder.
+If multiple users use your application repeatedly, create a new user data folder for each new user, and save the user data folder of the previous user.
-*   If the application does not have any repeat users, it is best to create a new user data folder for each incoming user and delete the previous user data folder.
+*   If your application does not have repeat users, create a new user data folder for each user, and delete the previous user data folder.
-*   If the application has multiple repeat users, it is best to create a new user data folder for each incoming user and allow the existing user data folders to persist.

 ## Create user data folders